-The table below indicates the foreign currencies to which the Fund had significant exposure at September 30, 2020 and September 30, 2019 in Canadian dollar terms.
-The table also illustrates the potential impact on the net assets attributable to holders of redeemable units if the Canadian dollar had strengthened or weakened by 10% in relation to each of the other currencies, with all other variables held constant.
+The tables below indicates the foreign currencies to which the Fund had significant exposure at September 30, 2021 and September 30, 2020 in Canadian dollar terms.
+The tables also illustrate the potential impact on the net assets attributable to holders of redeemable units if the Canadian dollar had strengthened or weakened by 10% in relation to each of the other currencies, with all other variables held constant.